hazelgrove/agda-popl17/README.md

   y x` as a default case, but this doesn't pass the termination checker for obvious reasons.
 The cases that are particularly verbose are diked out into a lemma; the rest are just repeated in place.

+- The paper text does not specify exactly what the base type `num` is.
+In the mechanization we unary natural numbers, specifically the type `Nat`.
+The only property that we require of `num` is that equality be decidable, so another choice would have been to abstract the rules over anything that happens to have decidable equality--and maybe anything that has enough algebraic structure to support addition.

+  While Agda does provide tools to take this other approach, we chose to use natural numbers as a surrogate instead to keep the proofs smaller and more focused on the properties we're interested in proving.